Seasonal Commercial Enterprise in Parks

-Note: Payment is due in person, upon submission of approved application, copy of liability insurance, commercial business license (additional fees are required), motorized vehicle in park permit (if applicable) and building permit (if applicable).
+Note: Payment is due upon submission of approved application, copy of liability insurance, commercial business license (additional fees are required), motorized vehicle in park permit (if applicable) and building permit (if applicable).

 Where are Seasonal Commercial Enterprise in Parks allowed to operate?
 Does the City assign designated locations?

 Parks that allow for commercial recreation uses are: River Landing, Isinger Park, Friendship Park, Kiwanis Memorial Park and Mendel Site Park (Refer to Eligible Areas of Operation map).

 The City does not assign designated locations within the park, you are responsible for submitting the proposed location for each year.
 The City has the right to approve or not approve any proposed locations based on programming compatibility.

 Note: Your business is expected to operate in the approved location for the duration of the operating season.

 What is someone is at my site when I arrive, what should I do?

 Permit holders have the right to operate in approved location (permit must be present on-site).
 City of Saskatoon activities/programs and approved special events take precedence over Seasonal Commercial Enterprise.
 If such an event is in progress or booked on the space, the Seasonal Commercial Enterprise must move to an approved alternate location, or work with the event organizer to co-exist in the park space.

 Are there any regulations with signage or furniture?

 Yes.
 Temporary signs must be placed directly on or against the Seasonal Commercial Enterprise to avoid any obstruction.
 One sign is permitted per Seasonal Commercial Enterprise.
 All signs must comply with the Temporary Sign Bylaw #7491.